InteropEvents/add-ins-workshop/setup/setup.md

 5. The registration page displays, listing the properties of your app.

-6. IMPORTANT: Copy the Application Id and save it in Notepad.
+6. **IMPORTANT**: Copy the Application Id and save it in Notepad.
 This is the unique identifier for your app.
 You'll use this **(1) AppId** value to configure your app.

 ![Copy the AppId](images/copytheappid.png)